USEPA/EPA_HD_CTI_BCA/docs/source/methodology.rst

 where,

-- *InWarrantyCPM* = in-warranty emission repair cost per mile for a given regclass-fueltype vehicle
+- *InWarrantyCPM* = in-warranty emission repair cost per mile for the engine in the given vehicle
-- *AtUsefulLifeCPM* = at-usefule-life emission repair cost per mile for a given regclass-fueltype vehicle
+- *AtUsefulLifeCPM* = at-useful-life emission repair cost per mile for the engine in the given vehicle
-- *MaxCPM* = the maximum emission repair cost per mile for a given regclass-fueltype vehicle
+- *MaxCPM* = the maximum emission repair cost per mile for the engine in the given vehicle
-- *SlopeCPM* = the cost per mile slope between the estimated warranty age and the estimated useful life age for a given sourcetype-regclass-fueltype vehicle
+- *SlopeCPM* = the cost per mile slope between the estimated warranty age and the estimated useful life age for a given vehicle
 - *optionID* = the option considered (i.e, baseline or one of the action alternatives)
 - *FleetAdvantageCPMYear1* = first year cost per mile from the Fleet Advantage white paper (2.07 cents/mile in 2018 dollars)
 - *FleetAdvantageCPMYear6* = year six cost per mile from the Fleet Advantage white paper (14.56 cents/mile in 2018 dollars)